 - Patient factors

 The following examples are illustrative of a common sequela of radiation therapy to the jaws.
 Increased widening of the periodontal ligament space and increased sclerosis are indicative of radiation damage to the bone.
 It is essential that the dentist recognize that these changes may NOT represent dental inflammatory disease.
-Given the history of prior radiation therapy, the dentist must do a thorough clinical examination including pulp testing if there are signs or symptoms of dental infection.
-If asymptomatic, NO treatment should be rendered.
-Extraction or root canal therapy may precipitate osteoradionecrosis.
+Given the history of prior radiation therapy, the dentist must do a thorough clinical examination including pulp testing if they are concerned for infection of odontogenic origin.
+If teeth are asymptomatic and vital, dental intervention is not indicated as extractions and unnecessary root canal therapy may precipitate osteoradionecrosis.